Before you move

 - Pay off any loans, or make agreements for repayment before your departure.

 - Apply for aid for repatriation from the municipality in which you live.

 - Apply for aid for your journey home from the Swedish Migration Agency.
-Read more on the page Repatriation.
+Read more about repatriation.

 Your finances in the country you are moving to

 - Find out about how the social insurance system works in the country you intend to move to, for example, what happens with agreements, pension and allowances, and other things.

 - Find out how the education system works, e.g. whether it is free of charge or whether there is study funding or a student grant.

 - Find out whether you are eligible for subsidies or allowances for accommodation, for example, or to start your own business or cooperative.

 - Investigate whether there are non-governmental organisations in the new country that you can get help from.

 - Plan your journey and transport of furniture in good time before your departure.